InnuendoPi/MQTTDevice4/docs/index.md

 * Pause: will change to red, when mash step is paused.
 While pausing actual temperature is kept.
 * Skip forward: skip to next mash step

+Hot liquid tank

+Version 4.31 an up a new object HLT was implemented.
+HLT or sparge water can be configured like an actor plus PID control settings.
+Use autotune to get best results.
+On webpage mash HLT is displayed in a single row table behind.
+Use the edit pencil to set target temperature.

 actors:
 Configured actors are listed with a simple on/off button.

+There are some limitations in brew without CBPi mode:

+1. the first configured sensor is reserved for the mash tune (no config options yet)
+2. the second configured sensor should be used for HLT (config option availible)
+3. In an environment without a mash tune the first sensor can be used for HLT

 ---